How to Create an HTML Email Signature

 Rendered HTML is simply more reliable than just using an image.
 If you decide to use an image-based email signature, your emails will be marked as spam.
 Email clients work on the basis that there needs to be more text than imagery in a message.

-This is a key criteria that spam filters check for to ensure that an email is legitimate.
+This is a key criterion that spam filters check for to ensure that an email is legitimate.
 Even if your email isn’t blocked, the recipient will likely see either a box with a red ‘x’ or no signature at all.

 Another factor to consider is that you’ll only be able to use one web link.
 You won’t be able to make the rest of your signature clickable.
 In essence, you are restricting what you can do with your email signature.